aimansae/as-modal/README.md

 - After running npm test encountered warning: ts-jest[config] (WARN) message TS151001: If you have issues related to imports, you should consider setting `esModuleInterop` to `true` in your TypeScript configuration file (usually `tsconfig.json`).
 See https://blogs.msdn.microsoft.com/typescript/2018/01/31/announcing-typescript-2-7/#easier-ecmascript-module-interoperability for more information.

 Fixed by adding in tsconfig.json: "esModuleInterop": true,

+- TS not recognising the existence of the .toBeInTheDocument() method.
+In tsconfig.json add, in COmpilerOptions add:
+  “types”: [“node”, “jest”, “@testing-library/jest-dom”], in “compilerOptions

+- To disable and make ESLint ignore some of the files in your repo.
+In ESLint config add:

+  ignorePatterns: ["webpack.config.js", ".eslintrc.js", "jest.config.js", "babel.config.js"],

 ## Github setup